mongodb/terraform-provider-mongodbatlas/examples/atlas-api-key/create-and-assign-pak-seperately/README.md

-# MongoDB Atlas Provider -- Create and Assign PAK Separately
+# MongoDB Atlas Provider -- Create and Assign PAK Separately (Deprecated)

+Note this functionality has been deprecated and will be removed in v1.12.0.
+Instead suggest see examples for Create and Assign PAK Together + Create and Assign PAK to Multiple Projects.
 This example creates an organization API Key and access list, showing how to attach a CIDR block.

 Variables Required to be set: